-7.5% Compulsory Convertible Redeemable Non-Cumulative Preference Shares (CCRPS) The Company shall have a call option on CCRPS which can be exercised by the Company in one or more tranches and in part or in full before the end of agreed tenure (20 years) of the said shares.
-In case the call option is exercised, CCRPS shall be redeemed at an issue price (i.e face value and premium).
-The holders of CCRPS however, shall have an option to convert CCRPS into equity chares at any time during the lenure of such shares.
-At the end of tenure and to the extent the Company or the shareholder has not exercised their options, CCRPS shall be compulsionly converted into equity shares.
-On conversion, in alther case, each CCRPS shall be convened into one fully paid equity share of Rs.
-10 each at a premium of Rs.
-90 chare.
-If during the tenure of CCRPS, the Company declares equity dividend, CCRPS holders shall also be entitled to dividend on their shares at the same rate as the equity dividend and this dividend will be over and above the coupon rate of 7.5%.
-These preference shares shall continue to be non cumulative.
+7.5% Compulsory Convertible Redeematic Non-Cumulative Preference shares (ECRPS) The Compulsory shall have a call option on CORPS which can be exercised by the Company in him or more transhes and in particular the and of agreed terms (20 years) of the said shares.
+In case this call option is exercised CORPS and be redeemed at an essention of or float value and principles of CORPS however, shall have an extract to convert.
+CCRPS also equity shares at any time during the forum of shares.
+At the end of shares and to the extract the Company or the shareful redeemed their content.
+CCRPS shall be converted into one thing particular the share of Early shares.
+Concerning the converted into one thing particular the converted particular the Corporation of CCRPS shall be converted into one thing particular the converted particular the couper and allowed the Corporation of CCRPS shall be converted to deviated on their shares at the same rule as the equity suitered and the direct will be over and allowed the company are the couper and allowed the converted to deviate the over and allowed the couper allowed the same rule as the equity shares.

-3.6,6 Details of shares held by shareholders holding more than 6% of the aggregate shares in the Company
+3.6.5 Details of shares held by shareholders holding more than 5% of the aggregate shares in the Company

-As at Murc) No. of Shures 1 31, 2018 Percentage of share holding As at Mar No. of Shares ch 31, 2017 Percentage of share holding Preference shares [refer note no. 3,6.4] Relignee Power Limited 250,000 (March 31, 2017: 250,000) shares of Re.
-1 each fully paid- 250,000 100% 250,000 100% up 250,000 100% 250,000 100% 3.6.6 Shares held by Holding Company / Subsidiaries of Holding Company in '000 As at March 31, 2018 In '000 As at March 31, 2017 Preference shares [refer note no. 3,6,4] Reliance Power Limited 250 250 250,000 (March 31, 2017: 250,000) shares of Re, 1 each fully pale ქ-и р 250 260
+As at Marc h 31, 2019 As at Marc h 31, 2018 Preference attares (refer note so.
+3.6.4) No. of Shares Percentage of share holding No. of Shares Percentage of share holding Reflance Power Limited 250,000 (March 31, 2018, 250,000) wheres of Re.
+1 each fully paid- ub 250,000 100% 260,900 1009 250,000 100% 250,900 1909 5.6 Sharus held by Holding Company / Subsidiaries of Holding Compan ÿ m '000 As at March 31, 2019 in '980 As at March 31, 2018 Preference shares [refer note no. 1.6.4] Religional Pewer Lemmal 250 250 250,000 (March 31, 2018; 250,000) shares of Re.
+1 each fully p aid-up 250 251